walterrowe/capture-one-scripts/monochrome-keywords/README.md

 ## Description

-There are two scripts in this dircetory.
+There are two scripts in this directory.

 * [apply-monochrome-keywords](apply-monochrome-keywords.applescript) - adds keywords to the images matching the criteria.
 * [remove-monochrome-keywords](remove-monochrome-keywords.applescript) - removes keywords from images not matching the criteria.